buildspace/buildspace-projects/Solana_NFTs/en/Section_3/Lesson_3_Build_Loading_States.md

 So we handled the scenario where the mint starts and there is an error, but what about if the mint is successful?

-Let's stay in the `mintToken` function and find the event listener thats setup.
-It should look something like this - it should look a bit something like this
+Let's stay in the `mintToken` function and find the event listener that is setup with the changes we made.
+It should look something like this:
 ```jsx
 if (notification.type === 'status') {
   console.log('Receievd status event');